Enroll iOS/iPadOS devices in Intune

 Apple School Manager is a device purchase and enrollment program for schools.
 Like DEP, you can deploy a profile to enroll devices in management.
 Learn more about Apple School Manager.

-You can enroll iOS devices with Apple Configurator running on a Mac computer.
+You can enroll iOS/iPadOS devices with Apple Configurator running on a Mac computer.
 To prepare devices, you USB-connect them and install an enrollment profile.
 You can enroll devices with Apple Configurator in two ways:

 - Setup Assistant enrollment - Wipes the device, prepares it to run Setup Assistant, and installs the company's policies for the device’s new user.